 --faketo use fake data.
 If not, it’s a bug or an environment setup problem.

 Then note that your model may have a different communication-computation pattern that affects efficiency.
 There isn’t a simple answer to this.
-You may try a different multi-GPU trainer; the speed can vary a lot in rare cases.
+You may try a different multi-GPU trainer; the speed can vary a lot between trainers in rare cases.

 Note that scalibility is always measured by keeping “batch size per GPU” constant.